ajitagupta/relax/README.md

 ## 6) Nourish your brain

 A single glass of water can boost your brain power.
 It helps you digest information, store new memories and solve more complicated problems by keeping your brain functioning.
-Moreover, a cup of team quickens your short-term memory, strengthens your long-term memory and leaves you feeling enthusiastic about learning something new.
+Moreover, a cup of tea quickens your short-term memory, strengthens your long-term memory and leaves you feeling enthusiastic about learning something new.